New International Students: Living in Fresno

 - A confirmation message will appear indicating "The Save was successful"

-There are many cell phone providers in USA such as T-Mobile, AT&T, Verizon and many more.
+There are many cell phone providers in the USA such as T-Mobile, AT&T, Verizon and many more.
 These companies provide different plans with pre-paid or post-paid options.
 Keep in mind, getting a family plan with friends can save you money on your monthly payments.
 For more information please visit their websites or shops located in Fresno.